 Tax Aware Investing

-As part of knowing our clients, we ask for income tax information so we can manage your accounts more effectively.
-On a basic level, a tax-sheltered retirement plan account can be managed much differently than a taxable account: we can trade more frequently without concerns about generating capital gains.
+As part of knowing our clients, we ask for income tax information to manage your accounts more effectively.
+A tax-sheltered retirement plan account can be managed much differently than a taxable account on a basic level.
+We can trade more frequently without concerns about generating capital gains.